An erect, bushy, aromatic shrub growing to 2 metres tall and to 3 metres wide.

 Prostanthera – from the Greek prosthike (προσθήκη) which translates to “addendum”, and anthir (ανθήρ) meaning anther – referring to the anthers which have an appendage of tissue.

-stricta – from Latin strictus, meaning “pulled together” or “rigid”, presumably referring to the plant having a having an erect and upright habit of growth.
+stricta – Latin – strictus, meaning “pulled together” or “rigid”, presumably referring to the plant having an erect and upright habit of growth.

 This species is listed as threatened with extinction under both State and Commonwealth legislation, with the category of Vulnerable.

 NSW Office of Environment and Heritage – Threatened Species Profiles – Prostanthera stricta profile page https://www.environment.nsw.gov.au/threatenedspeciesapp/profile.aspx?id=10681